configcat/docs/website/docs/advanced/config-v2.md

 ### AND conditions

-With AND conditions, you can define more complex targeting rules, such as "serve this value for the users who use my Android app AND whose email domain is '@example.com'".
+With AND conditions, you can define more complex Targeting Rules, such as "serve this value for the users who use my Android app AND whose email domain is '@example.com'".

-You can add multiple conditions to a targeting rule and they will be evaluated with an AND connection between them.
+You can add multiple conditions to a Targeting Rule and they will be evaluated with an AND connection between them.

 ![AND conditions](/assets/config-v2/and-conditions.jpg)

 ### New comparators

-With the new comparators, you can create targeting rules which are based on dates, based on comparing arrays etc.
+With the new comparators, you can create Targeting Rules which are based on dates, based on comparing arrays etc.

 - New text and confidential text comparators: EQUALS, NOT EQUALS, STARTS WITH ANY OF, ENDS WITH ANY OF, NOT STARTS WITH ANY OF, NOT ENDS WITH ANY OF.
 - New array comparators: ARRAY CONTAINS ANY OF, ARRAY NOT CONTAINS ANY OF.